Jane McDowell Foster Wiley: Early life

 Jane's father, Andrew Nathan McDowell, was a well-known physician in Pittsburgh.
 He encouraged the first black medical student from Western Pennsylvania to apply to and attend Harvard Medical School.
 Dr. McDowell wrote a letter of recommendation for the student and even helped to pay for part of his tuition.

 By the summer of 1850, Stephen Foster had begun to sell his music and had become increasingly well known.
 Jane has not been identified as having musical interests, talents or abilities.
 She was called pretty, had light brown hair and according to the custom of the time it was long and "luxuriant".

-Jane McDowell was married Monday, July 22, 1850, by a minister from the Trinity Episcopal Church in Chambersburg, Pennsylvania, to Foster.
+Jane McDowell married Foster on Monday, July 22, 1850, by a minister from the Trinity Episcopal Church in Chambersburg, Pennsylvania.
 Her wedding gown was noted to be beautiful and well-fitting.
 The wedding ceremony was described by Jane's sister to be quite strained, attributed to the couple's nervousness.
 Immediately after the wedding, the couple took an extended honeymoon to New York and Baltimore.
 They stopped in Paradise, Pennsylvania, Mercersburg, Pennsylvania, and Chambersburg.
 Jane's mother-in-law had relatives in Chambersburg and the couple visited them while they were there.
 Biographers speculate that the honeymoon was really a business trip to establish business arrangements with music publishers in New York and Baltimore.

 Family life

-By September 8, 1850, the Fosters had returned to Allegheny City (now part of Pittsburgh, Pennsylvania) and moved in with Stephen's older brother, William Barclay Foster, Jr. Jane's mother-in-law, father-in-law and brother-in-law, were also living in the home.
+By September 8, 1850, the Fosters had returned to Allegheny City (now part of Pittsburgh, Pennsylvania) and moved in with Stephen's older brother, William Barclay Foster Jr. Jane's mother-in-law, father-in-law and brother-in-law, were also living in the home.
 Jane became pregnant and gave birth to their only child, Marion, born April 18, 1851.
 After the birth of Marion, they moved in with Jane's family for some months and then returned to the Foster home.
 This time in Jane's life has been identified as being quite difficult for her since she was used to having servants, a larger home and privacy.

 Marriage problems soon developed and the Foster family initially blamed Jane for not making Stephen happy.
 They later changed their view of Jane and praised her for keeping the family together despite the decline in Stephen's income and his lack of responsibility.
 Even though marital life was difficult, some of Stephen Foster's best songs were reflective of their first years of marriage.

 Jane obtained a job as a telegraph operator in Greensburg sometime after her separation from Stephen.